Skip to Content

 • Postpone Mowing in Wet Conditions

-Keeping the previous points in mind, it may be necessary to postpone mowing if heavy rain is forecasted or if the grass is excessively wet.
+Considering the previous points, it may be necessary to postpone mowing if heavy rain is forecasted or the grass is excessively wet.
 Immediate lawn maintenance isn’t worth the potential harm to the lawn or yourself.

 • Utilizing Ventusky, a Weather Forecasting Tool

-How can you make a more informed decision about whether to mow or delay?
+How can you make a more informed decision about mowing or delaying?
 The answer lies in using modern technology.
 Ventusky is a weather forecasting tool that provides real-time updates about weather conditions.

-It provides accurate information on rain intensity, helping you to decide whether it is a good time to mow the lawn.
-By using Ventusky, you can better plan your lawn mowing schedule and avoid unnecessary harm to your lawn or yourself.
+It provides accurate rain intensity information, helping you decide whether it is a good time to mow the lawn.
+Using Ventusky, you can better plan your lawn mowing schedule and avoid unnecessary harm to your lawn or yourself.

 • Guiding the Decision-Making Process

-To make the decision-making process easier, I have created a handy flowchart.
+To make the decision-making process more accessible, I have created a handy flowchart.
 This tool provides a series of simple yes or no questions related to factors such as rain intensity, grass condition, and available equipment.

 You can use it to quickly ascertain whether it’s a good day to mow the lawn or if it’d be better to wait.